TrueBlocks/trueblocks-core/src/dev_tools/goMaker/templates/readme-intros/receipts.md

-`[{NAME}]` returns the given transaction's receipt.
+`chifra {{.Route}}` returns the given transaction's receipt.
 You may specify multiple transaction identifiers per invocation.

 The `--articulate` option fetches the ABI from each encountered smart contract (including those